Farama-Foundation/gym-docs/docs/atari/alien.md

 ### Description
 You are stuck in a maze-like space ship with three aliens.
 You goal is to destroy their eggs that are scattered all over the ship while simultaneously avoiding the aliens (they are trying to kill you).
 You have a flamethrower that can help you turn them away in tricky situations.
-Moreover, you can occasionally collect a power-up that gives you the temporary ability to kill aliens.
+Moreover, you can occasionally collect a power-up (pulsar) that gives you the temporary ability to kill aliens.
+Detailed documentation can be found on [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareID=815).

 ### Actions
 By default, all actions that can be performed on an Atari 2600 are available in this environment.